KSchopmeyer/smipyping/docs/smiclisubcommands.rst

    addresses in a range of ip address for possible WBEM Servers and determining if these are already in the targets table.
 Typically a search would be executed for all IP addresses in a known subnet and for selected ports.
+   This command first finds ipaddress/port combinations that respond to the ping and the scan option.
+If the results of these tests indicate that there may be a WBEM server, it first confirms if the server is already known in the targets table.
+If the server is known, information on the server (company, etc.) is added to the report.
+If it is not known, the sweep tool executes further tests including 1) all logical Principal and Credentials (taken from the target table) and possible namespaces to determine if a WBEM Server exists and reports what it finds.

 5. **history:** -   Command group to manage the history (pings) table.
 This includes a number of reports to summarize history of individual and all provider